July: Sessions in hand-building with clay started in July on Wednesday afternoons with the support of a volunteer supervisor.

 July: Members of the Shed ran a very successful stall at the Camden New Town Festival on July 22nd.

 July: BBC Radio 4's science programme interviewed our members on July 13th as part of a programme focussing on the health benefits of practical activities.
 At 5.40 minutes into this programme: http://www.bbc.co.uk/programmes/b08y13ml

-In May 2017 we will host the national Launch of a month focussing on lonliness in older men.
-Two MP's who are heading up the Jo Cox Commission on Loneliness will lead the event which aims to attract as much press attention as it can.
+May: 2017 we hosted the national Launch of a month focussing on lonliness in older men.
+Two MP's who are heading up the Jo Cox Commission on Loneliness lead the event..

 From April 2017 we are self-funding a new session on Monday afternoons for people with special needs.
 We are hiring one of our members Alan Alison to offer training and supervision with funds derived from our successful day training courses called 'An Introduction to Wood Turning'.
 A Camden New Journal article was published describing this development.
 (13/4/17)

 In December 2016 we attended the Royal Festival Hall twice in one month.
 The first was by an invitation to be part of an exhibition on 'working with men' at which we had seven tables of products and activities plus a pole-lathe demonstration and some inter-active games for visitors.
 It was our biggest event and involved more members than any before.
 The second event was a Christmas Craft Fair which netted us over £500 in one weekend.

 Also in December Trend Tools donated a new router and table to us and also provided a training day on how to use it and various tool sharpening aids.

 In November 2016 our first member died of